hugen79/NanoVNA-H/README.md

 # Credit

+Thanks edy555 for creating this tiny feature rich gadget.

 Thanks hugen79 for providing the hardware for my porting work and debugging support.
 For hardware mod information, please visit his page at

 https://github.com/hugen79/NanoVNA-H